oki-dokii/SIH/MULTILANGUAGE_SYSTEM.md

 # Multi-Language System Implementation

 ## Overview
-The DPR Analyzer now supports full bidirectional multi-language functionality, allowing users to view document analysis in different languages by toggling the language selector.
+The DPR Analyzer now supports full bidirectional multi-language functionality, allowing users to view document analysis in different languages by toggling the language selector .

 ## How It Works